das-habitat/website/README.md

 - Install [brew](https://brew.sh/)
 - `brew install php` to get a recent version of PHP
 - `brew install composer` to get a recent version of Composer, the package manager for PHP
-- `brew install volta` to install a reliable manager for Node.js and Yarn
+- `brew install volta` to install a reliable manager for Node.js
 - `volta install node@lts` to install the latest LTS release of Node.js
-- `volta install yarn` to install the yarn package manager for Node.js

 **On Windows**